rekredhead/Calendar-App-VueJS/README.md

 # Todos
 - More Priority
+3. Change the initial mode state to weekly after finish
 4. Make the page more responsive
 5. Update the documentation and add enough commenting
 6. Clean the code and components